Tachyon-Sonics/Modula2Java17/README.md

 Notice that `LONGINT` and `LONGCARD` both use the Java `long` type in the 16-bit model, although `int` would be sufficient.
 The reason is that it allows the standard library to be the same for both memory models.
 Indeed, observe that the Java types for all numeric types are exactly the same in both data models.

-In the 16-bit data model, `CARDINAL`, which is 2 bytes, is mapped to `int` rather than `u-int`.
-Indeed, the Java `int` type already covers the range of an unsigned 2-bytes number, and hence the compiler does not need to use unsigned helper methods.
+In the 16-bit data model, `CARDINAL`, which is 16 bits, is mapped to `int` rather than `u-int`.
+Indeed, the Java `int` type already covers the range of an unsigned 16 bits number, and hence the compiler does not need to use unsigned helper methods.
 This again assumes that the Modula-2 code is free from overflows.

 The values on the "Modula-2 size" rows in the above tables are only used: